ntaylor0000/google-data-analytics-professional-certificate/4 - Process Data from Dirty to Clean/Module 2/README.md

 **File Summary**
+- Test your knowledge on data cleaning (Practice Quiz: 100%)
+- Test your knowledge on the first step toward clean data (Practice Quiz: 100%)
-- Test your knowledge on  (Practice Quiz: 100%)
+- Test your knowledge on cleaning data in spreadsheets (Practice Quiz: 100%)
 - Module 2 challenge (Graded Quiz: 100%)

 ## Module 2